dice-group/PruneCEL/README.md

    * The minimum, maximum, and median number of triple patterns in a basic graph pattern, and
    * The presence of certain keywords such as `FILTER`, `DISTINCT`, and `GROUP BY`.

-The following figure shows an example question (Question 1 from QALD10) and the data that we collected for such a question.
+The following figure shows an example question (Question 1 from QALD10) and the data that we collected for such a question, each question is represented by an IRI in the form `dqq:QX`, where `X` denotes the question's serial number.

 ![example_KG](Doc/Pic/example_KG.png)

-Each question is represented by an IRI in the form `dqq:QX`, where `X` denotes the question's serial number.

 ## 5. Run Experiment I
 The knowledge bases for the QALD datasets can be found online at https://zenodo.org/records/14720669.
 Again, the chosen knowledge base has to be loaded into a triple store.